-Alan Renshaw graduated from the University of Sydney Law School in 1928 and became a partner in Dawson, Waldron, the well known Sydney law firm.
+Alan Renshaw graduated from the University of Sydney Law School in 1928 and became a partner in Dawson, Waldron the well known Sydney law firm.
 Renshaw was a foundation member of the S.H.
 Ervin’s advisory committee to oversee the implementation of his various bequests.
 He also advised many artists and became friends with many of them.
-Renshaw was an “intensely private” person and did not show his collection to anyone outside his immediate circle.
+Renshaw was an intensely private person and did not show his collection to anyone outside his immediate circle.
 Renshaw left works to the Art Gallery of NSW, The University of Sydney and many paintings, etchings and drawings to the S.H.
 Ervin Gallery.
 His bequest reflects his patronage of such post-war artists such as Donald Friend, James Gleeson, David Strachan, Justin O’Brien and Jeffrey Smart.
 Renshaw also bequeathed the Charles Meere painting Atalanta’s eclipse which was awarded the Sulman Prize in 1938 and a suite of works by the Italian engraver Giovanni Battista Piranesi.

-Header image: Jessie Scarvell Stormy seas, Bondi (not dated) oil on canvas S.H.
+main page image: Jessie Scarvell Stormy seas, Bondi (not dated) oil on canvas S.H.
 Ervin Gallery Collection